airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-status.md

 1. In the Airbyte UI, click **Connections**.

-2. Click a connection in the list to view its status.
+2. Each connection is listed alongside it's status.
 You can also filter for a specific status to see specific connections.

 | Status      | Description                                                                                         |
 | ----------- | --------------------------------------------------------------------------------------------------- |